fO-000/bluing/README.md

 [Parani UD100-G03](https://item.taobao.com/item.htm?spm=a230r.1.14.16.19bcf4b2koxeWN&id=561488544550&ns=1&abbucket=19#detail) is better than the above-mentioned Ostran adapter.
 But of course it will be a little more expensive, 560 RMB：

 ![Parani UD100-G03](https://raw.githubusercontent.com/fO-000/bluescan//master/res/Parani-UD100-G03.jpg)

-And if you want to try the vulnerability scanning, see `README.md` of [ojasookert/CVE-2017-0785](https://github.com/ojasookert/CVE-2017-0785) to resolve dependencies.

 ### Dedicated firmware for [micro:bit](https://microbit.org/)